kkardile/HR_Analytics/README.md

 •	**Insight:** Medical and dental consultations, along with physiotherapy, are the primary reasons cited for employee leave.

 •	**Implication:** Recognizing the prevalent reasons for leave can guide HR policies and wellness programs to address common health concerns among employees, potentially reducing absenteeism and improving overall workforce health.

+## Contributing

+Contributions to the HR Dashboard project are welcome!
+If you have any suggestions, enhancements, or bug fixes, feel free to submit a pull request or open an issue on GitHub

+## Contributors/Creators
+Jaykumar Patel

+Krushna Kardile